StanfordHCI/HPDS-legacy/README.md

 This will ensure your local copy of the code is up to date with the latest version in the codebase.

+### Orientation

+Below, please find descriptions of some of the key files in the project:

+* ```AppDelegate.swift```: Contains the code necessary to get the sensors up and running, and sending data to the AWARE server.
+* ```ViewController.swift```: Provides the ```syncSensors``` function (though sensors sync automatically, this enables the "Sync Sensors" button you will find on the home screen), openEmail function (which enables the user to contact the researchers running the study), and the researchKitSurvey function (which starts a survey through ResearchKit).

+## Deployment
+To deploy this project to an iOS simulator or to a live device:

+1. Follow the instructions at [this tutorial](http://www.awareframework.com/run-a-study-with-aware/) to set up an AWARE server.
+If you are working on HPDS, there is no need to set up a separate AWARE server; the current one should work great.

+2. If you have set up a new AWARE server, because you are working on a different project, update the ```getUrl() -> String``` function in ```AppDelegate.swift``` to return the url of your new AWARE server.
+Additionally, update the variable ```email``` under the ```openEmail``` function in ```ViewController.swift``` to an email at which you would like users to be able to reach you.

+3. Build and run the project in XCode.
+From XCode, you can set the simulated device on which you would like the project to run.
+To run on a live device, plug the device into your computer.
+After a few seconds, the device should become available to select from the menu in the top-left corner (to the right of the play button).
+Select your device, then run the project.

 ## Built With
 [AWARE Framework iOS](https://github.com/tetujin/AWAREFramework-iOS)
 [ResearchKit](https://github.com/ResearchKit/ResearchKit)

+## Contributing

 ## Authors